 30 hours free childcare

-From September 2017 free childcare entitlement will be extended to up to 30 hours a week for working parents of 3 and 4-year-olds.
-This will be an extension of the current universal entitlement of 15 hours a weeks for all 3 and 4-year-olds.
+Since 1 September 2017 the free childcare entitlement has been extended to up to 30 hours a week for working parents of 3 and 4-year-olds.
+This is an extension of the current universal free entitlement of up to 15 hours a week for all 3 and 4-year-olds.

-Parents can set up an account and apply for both 30 hours free childcare and Tax-Free childcare at the same time.
+You can set up an account with HMRC and apply for both 30 hours free childcare and Tax-Free Childcare at the same time.

 - Apply now

 - Have you been unable to access your account?
 Claim compensation